 Cary’s idea to have a training academy is a good one.
 You would think distributors of all sizes would welcome the opportunity to hire people with some understanding of the industry and should be willing to pay to support training like this.

 Brands understand the importance of connecting with this new marketplace.
 Hilton Worldwide is introducing a new midscale hotel brand, Tru by Hilton, aimed at appealing to consumers of all ages who share values around what the company refers to as the "millennial mindset."
-You can learn more about Hilton’s new hotel brand in this Ad Age article.

 We all need to change and grow to remain relevant in today’s marketplace.
 Consider what you will do to adapt and thrive!